 We recommend liposomal glutathione.
 This is better absorbed in the digestive tract and a key in assisting the body in the restoration of health.

-There are a few companies that we recommend: Quicksilver and Systemic Formulas for their liposomal glutathione.
+There are a few companies that we recommend: Apex Energetics, Designs For Health and Quicksilver for their liposomal glutathione.

 When initially taking glutathione it will raise your glutathione levels within the cell causing a release of toxins.
 It is important that we use a supplement to bind the toxins to eliminate them so they do not get recycled back with the glutathione.
 Clays and carbons are natural binders to assist the body in eliminating these toxins from the digestive tract.